elahi/stats_from_scratch_edge/docs/index.md

 As Edge points out in his **Prelude**, the typical introductory course in biological statistics (including my own) revolves around learning a series of *tests*: t-tests, regression, ANOVA .
 In *STFS*, the focus instead is on one procedure - simple linear regression - and takes 'little for granted' (translation: we'll be working through the math, lightly).
 The primary dataset consists of 11 observations.
 To heck with big data.
+So in this project, you will find mostly code - I'll leave the exposition to Edge, who does a nice job explaining the concepts in his textbook.
+I'll chime in whenever it seems useful - I welcome your comments (send them to my twitter handle: elahi_r).

 The chapters will work through the following:
 1. Probability